Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Related Work

-\paragraph{Automated Answer Grading} There are a number of similarites between the field of automated metrics and automated grading in education.
-Where our metric grades the answer of a chatbot, these models and features predict the grade a teacher would give the answer of a student \cite{Jamil-Hameed-2023, Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019, Mukti-Alfarozi-Kusumawardani-2023, Ormerod-Lottridge-Harris-Patel-vanWamelen-Kodeswaran-Woolf-Young-2022, P-B-2022, roy2016iterative, Vij-Tayal-Jain-2019}.
-Kumar et al. \cite{Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019} discusses numerous features used in both automatic essay grading and short answer grading.
-Some of these features, as well as those introduced by Roy et al. \cite{roy2016iterative}, are either directly or indirectly incorporated into our research.
+There are a number of similarites between the field of automated metrics and automated grading in education.
+Where our metric grades the answer of a chatbot, these models and features predict the grade a teacher would give the answer of a student \citep{Jamil-Hameed-2023, Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019, Mukti-Alfarozi-Kusumawardani-2023, Ormerod-Lottridge-Harris-Patel-vanWamelen-Kodeswaran-Woolf-Young-2022, P-B-2022, roy2016iterative, Vij-Tayal-Jain-2019}. \cite{Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019} discusses numerous features used in both automatic essay grading and short answer grading.
+Some of these features, as well as those introduced by \cite{roy2016iterative}, are either directly or indirectly incorporated into our research.
 However, their features are designed for training a model that is based on multiple correct answers for a single question.
 This approach is not directly applicable to automated metrics without using reference answers.